Timi Abibu Lagunju: Deposition and after

 Remarkably, Lagunju was also a product of the nineteenth century warfare, the age of "blood and iron" when crucial issues of the day were resolved on the battle fields.
 He was a contemporary of such war-lords as Basorun Ogunmola, Balogun Ajayi Ogboriefon, Aare Latoosa of Ibadan, Seriki Ogedengbe, Fabunmi, Aduloju (all of Ekitiparapo fame) and Balogun Karara of Ilorin.
 He was no more mean or less vindictive than these characters in their attitudes to their adversaries and enemies.
 Reverend Samuel Johnson, the C.M.S. priest who was actively involved in peace efforts during the Ekitiparapo war and the respected author of History of the Yoruba, knew him so intimately and interacted with him greatly during that perilous period.
 Johnson's assessment provides a befitting epitaph to Lagunju's career:

-A venerable and renowned Timi of Ede, so well known all over the country as a gifted and trusted historian of the Yoruba country.